Asian Century: Culture

 Asian cuisine is quite popular in the West due to Asian immigration and subsequent interest from non-Asians into Asian ingredients and food.
 Even small towns in Britain, Canada, Scandinavia, or the United States generally have at least one Indian or Chinese restaurant.
 Restaurants serving pan-Asian and Asian-inspired cuisine have also opened across North America, Australia and other parts of the world.
 P.F.
 Chang's China Bistro and Pei Wei Asian Diner which serve Asian and Asian-inspired food is found across the United States and in regards for the former, in other parts of the world as well.
 Asian-inspired food products have also been launched including from noodle brand, Maggi.
 In Australia, New Zealand, Ireland and the UK an Asian-inspired range of noodles known as Maggi Fusian and a long running range in Germany and Austria known as, Maggi Magic Asia includes a range of noodles inspired by food dishes found in China, Japan, Korea, India, Malaysia, Singapore, Indonesia and Thailand.

 Yoga has gained popularity outside India and the rest of Asia and has entered mainstream culture in the Western world.
+International Day of Yoga is now celebrated across the world annually on June 21 since 2015, following its inception in the United Nations General Assembly in 2014.

 Though the use of English continues to spread, Asian languages are becoming more popular to teach and study outside the continent.
 The study of Chinese has recently gained greater attention in the United States, owing to a growing belief in the economic advantages of knowing it.
 It is being encouraged through the PRC's support of Confucius Institutes, which have opened in numerous nations to teach the Chinese language and culture.

 Chinese has been rated as the second most used language on the internet with nearly a quarter speaking Chinese, Japanese came as fourth, and Korean as the tenth as of 2010.
 According to the CIA, China hosted the most users, India the third, Japan the sixth, and Indonesia as the tenth as of 2020.